 Washington DC, the former Chocolate City

-These days, with the redeveloping of neighborhoods in most of the Washington DC ghetto, the term Chocolate City no longer fits the makeup of the city as the Southeast Washington DC section has become the last of its kind with only fully African American area.
+These days, with the redeveloping of neighborhoods in most of the Washington DC ghetto communities, the term Chocolate City no longer fits the makeup of the city as the Southeast Washington DC section has become the last of its kind by being the only fully African American area.

-The DMV (metropolitan of Washington DC) is truly broken into four sides, Northwest, Southwest, Northeast and Southeast, as well neighboring ‘hoods in Maryland’s Prince George’s County.
+The DMV (metropolitan of Washington DC) is truly broken into four sides, Northwest, Southwest, Northeast and Southeast, as well neighboring sections of Maryland’s Prince George’s County.

-Before the massive transformation of Washington DC’s urban communities, the landscape of DC was predominantly African American, with exception to areas west of NW 16th Street or the Northeast sections near the capital and National Mall.
+Before the massive transformation of Washington DC’s urban communities, the landscape of DC was predominantly African American, with exception to areas west of NW 16th Street or the sections of the Northeast near the capital and the National Mall.

 The Streets of the 1990s

 Washington DC was one of the first, if not the first, cities in the country to begin the process of gentrification, beginning with the removal of certain housing projects.

 As diplomats from foreign countries would come to visit the United States, the government would want to hide the poverty and issues of America from foreign officials.
 This led to housing complexes like Sheridan Terrace of the Southeast, along the Suitland Parkway, to be redevelop, starting during late 1990s.

 There was a reputation of the Washington DC ghetto, especially from the 1980s to the 2000s, as the District would hold the title for the Murder Capital for a couple years, especially at the height of the drug era.